-AIGCFD scientists will compile and analyse the data, but science alone cannot dictate management.
-In reality there will be a level of uncertainty in the data and a value judgement will need to be made about how to balance the risk of restricting fishing too harshly now against the risk of not acting soon enough to prevent a stock collapsing and ruining fishing in the future.
-It is the fishing community that will be most affected and so it is right that they are at the heart of decision making and take responsibility for finding this balance between the needs of today and tomorrow.
+AIGCFD scientists will compile and analyse the data.
+It is inevitable that there will be a level of uncertainty in the data and a value judgement will need to be made about how to balance the risk of restricting fishing too harshly now against the risk of not acting soon enough to prevent a stock collapsing and ruining fishing in the future.
+It is the fishing community that will be most affected and so they will be part of the decision making and take responsibility for finding this balance between the needs of today and tomorrow.